-Name Position Yearly fees Benefits/Bonuses

-Kjetil Gronskag CEO RomReal €35,500

-Adrian Cristea Board member of Rom subsidiaries and legal advisor €36,000 2% on asset sales

-Claudia Oprisan Chief Accountant €23,000 N/A
+Name Position Yearly fees Benefits/Bonuses Kjetil Gronskag CEO RomReal €35,500 0.7% on asset sales Adrian Cristea Board member of Rom subsidiaries and legal advisor €36,000 2% on asset sales Claudia Oprisan Chief Accountant €23,000 N/A

-^{} The incentive lawyer fee is applied on the net proceeds received by RomReal or any of its subsidiaries net of any transactions fees and vat to be added (net proceeds in Euro).
+\ The incentive lawyer fee is applied on the net proceeds received by RomReal or any of its subsidiaries net of any transactions fees and vat to be added (net proceeds in Euro).
 These net proceeds have to be approved by the CEO of RomReal's subsidiaries Board of Directors and paid by RomReal's subsidiaries.